aniketpathak028/zettelkasten/content/index.md

 I mostly made this for myself as I realized my note taking was extremely poor and I kept forgetting stuff after a while.. sometimes when I did have notes they weren't organized and collectively present at the same place!
 The idea was to have my notes hosted somewhere so they are not just publicly available to me and others but also organized at a single place for reference. 😇

-If you enjoy exploring new ideas and making connections, feel free to bookmark this page or add it to your favorite [RSS](index.xml) reader to stay updated. ✌️
+If you found any piece of content useful and would like to catch up, feel free to bookmark this page or add it to your favorite [RSS](index.xml) reader to stay updated. ✌️

-I also have a website where I sometimes write tech blogs [aniketpathak.me](https://aniketpathak.me/)
+I also write tech blogs at [aniketpathak.me](https://aniketpathak.me/) (rarely.. as time is hard to find 🙃)

 ~aniket